 Despite his lackluster play, Evans received and accepted an invitation to join the Chicago White Sox on their postseason world tour with the Giants.
 Never one to miss a grand entrance, he walked through the train announcing to the ballplayers that there was free breakfast in the dining car.
 When the bill for the exorbitant breakfasts arrived, the players realized they were the victims of another Evans prank.
 As the tour reached Egypt he continued his antics, standing on one side of the Sphinx to receive a baseball thrown over the monument by Giants catcher Ivy Wingo.
 One of the best dancers on the team, Evans joined teammate Buck Weaver in demonstrating how to tango for a crowd at a fancy Egyptian hotel.
 He was part of a singing group and was elected president of the "Onion Club," which established a shipboard shuffleboard league.
 He and teammate Dick Egan won the league.

 On his return to New York on the Lusitania, Evans immediately signed with the Federal League for far more than he had ever earned with the Cardinals.
 That night he celebrated all over New York and was seen flashing three one-thousand-dollar bills in his wallet.
-With his new team, the Brooklyn Tip Tops, Evans enjoyed the greatest year of his career in 1914, leading the Feds in triples (15) and slugging (.556) while finishing second in batting (.348), doubles (41), homers (12), and RBIs (96).
+With his new team, the Brooklyn Tip Tops, Evans enjoyed the greatest year of his career in 1914, leading the Feds in triples (15) and slugging (.556) while finishing third in batting (.348), doubles (41), homers (12), and RBIs (96).
 Splitting the 1915 season between the Tip Tops and the Baltimore Terrapins, he put together another strong year, hitting .308 and leading the league with 34 doubles.
 For its retroactive Federal League all-star teams, STATS Inc. selected identical outfields for both seasons: Evans, Benny Kauff, and Dutch Zwilling.

 Evans remained a prankster during his Federal League years.
 On a postseason hunting trip with Elmer Knetzer and Jack Lewis of the Pittsburgh Stogies, the ballplayers found themselves early one morning at an all-night restaurant in Prairie Du Chein, Wisconsin.
 When the waitress asked him why they were out so early, Evans told her that they were there to rob the town bank, and that she must not tell anyone.
 Visibly frightened, the girl promised not to tell.
 After the players left the restaurant and made their way back to their hotel, the bell in the town hall began ringing and an armed posse, along with the sheriff and his deputies, raided the players' hotel room.
 Only after a lengthy explanation did the sheriff realize that the waitress was another in a long line of victims of Steve's pranks.